rancher/opni-docs/docs/installation/opni_agent/capabilities.md

 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

 By default, agents do not have any capabilities enabled.
-From the Opni dashboard or CLI, you can enable or disable capabilities per-agent.
+From the Opni dashboard or CLI, you can enable or disable capabilities per agent.

 The following capabilities can be enabled in downstream agents:
 <Tabs>